Adam Weidenbach

 We believe the vitality of our open spaces is essential to the health of our earth, air, water and our native plants and animals – all of us.
 Our vision is to ensure that the beauty, diversity and fullness of our natural areas continue to enrich and sustain all generations of life.
 We acquire, protect and steward these diminishing lands, and we foster environmental awareness so that each person understands the need to preserve our natural heritage.

-The John Muir Land Trust (JMLT) began humbly in 1989.
-Gathered around a kitchen table in Martinez, a group of passionate residents aimed to protect a beloved local treasure: 150 acres of Alhambra Valley open space, now known as Stonehurst.
+The John Muir Land Trust (JMLT) story began in 1989 around a kitchen table in Martinez.
+A group of passionate residents united to protect a local treasure: 150 acres of Alhambra Valley open space, now known as Stonehurst.

 Early Victories and Growth